Mohammed Nizamul Huq: The Skype controversy

 Nizamul Huq resigned his position for "personal reasons" and shortly after the release of the full 17 hours of Skype conversations and 230 emails between himself and Ziauddin to news sources.
 From December 2012 until March 2013, it was unknown who had obtained access to the Skype conversations and emails or how those materials were obtained, although the publishers of the content were first suspected.
-In 2013, journalist David Bergman reported that he had learned that Huq had transferred his entire computer drive over multiple computers and a US-based security firm said people with legal access to those drives gave its agents the files.
+In 2013, journalist David Bergman reported that he had learned that Nizamul Huq had transferred his entire computer drive over multiple computers and a US-based security firm said people with legal access to those drives gave its agents the files.
 In the New Age article, Bergman quotes James Mulvaney, who is from Guardian Consulting LLC and the private security firm that was given the materials by an unnamed source, says:

 The company said it had been paid $100,000 by a client who questioned the neutrality of Bangladesh's International Crimes Tribunal.
-The war crimes court accused The Economist and Amar Desh of "hacking" Huq's computers.
+The war crimes court accused The Economist and Amar Desh of "hacking" Nizamul Huq's computers.

 The Economist said in its article "The trial of the birth of a nation" (12 December 2012) that it would not normally publish private correspondence, denied that it had paid for the materials and acknowledged issues of press ethics, but it cited "public interest" behind its decision.
 The magazine wrote, "These emails, if genuine, would indeed raise questions about the working of the court and we are bound to investigate them as fully as we can."
 It further wrote about its coverage of the cache,"There is a risk not only of a miscarriage of justice affecting the individual defendants, but also that the wrongs which Bangladesh has already suffered will be aggravated by the flawed process of the tribunal.
 That would not heal the country's wounds, but deepen them."
 The court called the UK magazine's article on the Skype conversation "interference" and a "violation" of privacy and ordered its representatives to appear before the court in Bangladesh to answer for contempt of court.